International recognition of Bangladesh: Pakistan

 Pakistan, which Bangladesh had gained independence from in the 1971 war, didn't recognise the country until it was pressured by other Muslim-majority nations.
-Bangladesh's founder Sheikh Mujibur Rahman was kept imprisoned by Pakistani authorities even after the end of war, before being released in January 1972.
+Awami Leader, Sheikh Mujibur Rahman, was kept imprisoned, or some say was in custody by Pakistani authorities (even after the end of war) before being released in January 1972.
 The recognition issue had been stuck over Pakistan wanting to avoid any of its nationals being tried for war crimes.
 Muslim-majority countries including Jordan, Egypt, Indonesia and Saudi Arabia however pressured it because they wanted to fix this discord that had emerged in the Islamic world.
 Foreign ministers of seven nations went to Bangladesh to convince it to drop its planned trials.
-Pakistan's Prime Minister Zulfikar Ali Bhutto on 22 February 1974, officially announced recognition of the country during a speech before a Lahore television studio filled to the capacity, and got emotional while speaking.
+On 22 February 1974, Pakistani Prime Minister Zulfikar Ali Bhutto officially announced recognition of the country during a speech before a Lahore television studio that was filled to full capacity; he also got emotional while speaking.
 He added that while he didn't like it, Bangladesh's independence was a reality.
-In return, Bangladesh agreed to attend the Organisation of Islamic Conference summit to be held that year in Lahore.
+In return, Bangladesh agreed to attend the Organisation of Islamic Conference summit that was being held that year in Lahore.

 Bhutto landed in Bangladesh for a visit on 27 June 1974, the first visit by a Pakistani leader since the 1971 war.
-The two discussed division of assets between the two nations and Pakistan accepting more non-Bengalis from the country.
-Relations between the two countries remained lukewarm however because of the dispute on assets and the issues of the Bihari Muslims.
+The two discussed the division of assets between the two nations and Pakistan accepting more non-Bengalis from the country.
+However, relations between the two countries remained lukewarm because of the dispute on assets and the issues of the Bihari Muslims.
 After the 15 August 1975 Bangladesh coup d'état, Pakistan immediately recognized the new government and relations improved.
 Ambassadorial relations were established in January 1976 with Bangladeshi ambassador Zahiruddin and Pakistani ambassador Mohammad Khurshid assuming their respective posts.

 China

 As a long-standing ally of Pakistan, the People's Republic of China reacted with alarm to the evolving situation in East Pakistan and the prospect of India invading West Pakistan and Pakistani-administered Kashmir.
 Believing that just such an Indian attack was imminent, Nixon encouraged China to mobilise its armed forces along its border with India to discourage it.
-The Chinese did not, however, respond to this encouragement, because unlike the 1962 Sino-Indian War when India was caught entirely unaware, this time the Indian Army was prepared and had deployed eight mountain divisions to the Sino-Indian border to guard against such an eventuality.
-China instead threw its weight behind demands for an immediate ceasefire.
+However, the Chinese did not respond to this encouragement since unlike the 1962 Sino-Indian War (where India was caught entirely unaware what China was doing), the Indian Army this time was prepared and had deployed eight mountain divisions to the Sino-Indian border to guard against such an eventuality.
+Instead, China threw its weight behind demands for an immediate ceasefire.

 When Bangladesh applied for membership to the United Nations in 1972, China vetoed their application because two United Nations resolutions regarding the repatriation of Pakistani prisoners of war and civilians had not yet been implemented.
 China was also among the last countries to recognise independent Bangladesh, refusing to do so until 31 August 1975.